oybcst/paraview-for-roms/README.md

 # paraview-for-roms
 ParaView and VTK scripts for visualizing ROMS output

-merge_netcdfs/ contains an R script to merge a ROMS netCDF data file with a netCDF containing a mesh with lat, lon coords AND to extract just the top slice of the data.
+merge_netcdfs/ contains a Python script to merge a ROMS netCDF data file with a netCDF containing a mesh with lat, lon coords.

 vtk_examples/ contains two VTK Python scripts showing how to read a .vtp (VTK XML PolyData file) containing pathline geometry exported from ParaView.